Formal symplectic realizations: Introduction

+The situation is different for the local/formal integration of Poisson manifolds by local/formal symplectic groupoids.
+Recall that a local symplectic groupoid is, roughly, the structure obtained by restricting a global symplectic groupoid to a neighborhood of its unit space, while a formal symplectic groupoid is the structure obtained by taking $\infty$-jets of the symplectic groupoid structure maps (or their pullbacks as in \cite{Karabegov}) at the unit space.
 In the local/formal case, all the structure maps of the local/formal symplectic groupoid, including the inverse map, can be recovered from the source map alone (\cite{Weinstein83}), i.e., from a local/formal symplectic realization.
 Another simplification in this case is that the domain of the symplectic realization can always be taken to be the cotangent bundle of the Poisson manifold, or, more precisely, a local/formal neighborhood of its zero section.

 Given a Poisson manifold $(M,\pi)$, the problem of constructing a local/formal symplectic realization can essentially be tackled in two ways, both of which start by considering a deformation $\epsilon\pi$ of the zero Poisson structure on $M$ by a parameter $\epsilon$.
 For the zero Poisson structure, the canonical bundle projection $q:T^{*}M\rightarrow M$ is a symplectic realization, where the symplectic form on the cotangent bundle is the canonical one $\omega_{0}$.